-We obtained European CE Mark approval for our Maestro Rechargeable System in 2011, which enables commercialization in the European Economic Area and other countries that recognize the European CE Mark.
+We obtained European CE Mark approval for our Maestro Rechargeable System in 2011 for the treatment of obesity, which enables commercialization in the European Economic Area and other countries that recognize the European CE Mark.
+The CE Mark approval for our Maestro Rechargeable System was expanded in 2014 to also include use for the management of Type 2 diabetes in obese patients.
 In January 2012, the final Maestro Rechargeable System components were listed on the ARTG by the Australian TGA.
 We have entered into exclusive, multi-year agreements with Device Technologies Australia Pty Limited and Bader Sultan & Brothers Co.
-W.L.L., for commercialization and distribution of the Maestro ReChargeable System in Australia and the Gulf Coast Countries, including Saudi Arabia, Kuwait, Bahrain, Qatar and the United Arab Emirates, respectively.
+W.L.L., for commercialization and distribution of the Maestro Rechargeable System in Australia and the Gulf Coast Countries of the Middle East, including Saudi Arabia, Kuwait, Bahrain, Qatar and the United Arab Emirates, respectively.
 We made our first commercial shipments to Device Technologies Australia Pty Limited and Bader Sultan & Brothers Co.
 W.L.L. during the year ended December 31, 2012 and recognized \$311,000 in revenue.
-We did not recognize any revenue for the year ended December 31, 2013, primarily due to focusing our resources on the U.S. regulatory approval process.
+We did not recognize any revenue for the years ended December 31, 2013 and 2014, primarily due to focusing our resources on the U.S. regulatory approval process.